 - Peanut butter – replace with the same amount of sunflower seed butter or tahini, also known as sesame butter.
 Both can deliver a light, bitter aftertaste in your brownies, but they are nut-free.

-- Almond flour – replace with the same amount of oat flour or sesame flour or sunflower seed flour.
-You can also use all-purpose flour with the brownies won’t be as fudgy.
+- Almond flour – replace with the same amount of oat flour or sesame flour, or sunflower seed flour.
+You can also use all-purpose flour but the brownies won’t be as fudgy.